loanDepot/MovieMadness/README.md

 ### Usage

-Clone the repo, and then `Import-Module MovieMadness\MovieMadness.psm1`
+Clone the repo, and then `Import-Module ./MovieMadness/MovieMadness.psm1`

 The most reliable thing is to call `New-MovieSlideShow` with a list of IMDb title URLs (the ones that end in a "tt" number, like https://www.imdb.com/title/tt0107290/ for Jurassic Park).
 However, there _is_ a `Find-Movie` function which can use DuckDuckGo to determine the IMDb URL for a movie title, which means you _can_ just pass a list of movie names.
 For my current movie challenge, it found every movie, even with a typo or two.

-To start the slide show (you can use npm, but I use bun):
+To start the slide show (you can use `npm`, but I use `bun` instead):

 - `bun install`
 - `bun run dev`